Student Complaints Policy

 Most academic concerns can be resolved informally by speaking directly with the individual; this approach is encouraged.
 If the issue is not resolved, students who have a complaint against a faculty member or academic administrator regarding an academic concern are expected to pursue the complaint resolution processes established in their specific division, school, and college.
 College-specific complaint processes are published on the websites of each college and/or in the annually-published Course Catalog.

-The five colleges of Regis University are the College of Business and Economics, College of Computer & Information Sciences (CC&IS), College for Professional Studies, Regis College and Rueckert-Hartman College for Health Professions.
+The five colleges of Regis University are the College of Business and Economics, College of Computer & Information Sciences (CC&IS), College of Contemporary Liberal Studies, Regis College and Rueckert-Hartman College for Health Professions.

 For concerns pertaining to grades and/or progression, the decision of the College’s academic dean shall be final.